Contributed By Hull & Hull LLP

 The term "minority discount" is used to refer to the difference between the fair market value of shares and their pro-rata value.
 The reduced market value results from the inability of a minority shareholder to unilaterally elect the majority of directors, to direct the payment of dividends, and to make most major decisions affecting the corporation.

 Several demographic trends have resulted in increasing incidences of wealth disputes in Canada in recent years.

 One such trend is the increasing frequency of second marriages and common-law relationships after separation from, or the death of, a prior spouse.
 Disputes may arise between a surviving spouse and adult children from an earlier relationship or between a surviving spouse and a previous spouse from whom the deceased was separated but not legally divorced.

 With an aging population and recent increases in longevity, greater numbers of Canadians are living longer lives, during which they may require assistance from family members or professional caregivers.
-Parents may wish to provide a greater benefit to one relative who has provided assistance on a regular basis, over others whose involvement has been limited.
-Disgruntled beneficiaries who would otherwise have received a greater share of the estate may commence legal proceedings to challenge the validity of a Last Will and Testament left by the deceased, to challenge the validity of inter vivos gifts made by the deceased, to require the family member who assisted the deceased to account for transactions attended to on the deceased's behalf, or to seek other relief.
+Parents may wish to provide a greater benefit to one relative, who has provided assistance on a regular basis, over others whose involvement has been limited.
+Disgruntled beneficiaries who would otherwise have received a greater share of the estate may commence legal proceedings:

 Various remedies may become available to the parties involved in wealth disputes, depending on the nature of the dispute and the assets available to fund the compensation or damages ultimately payable to the successful party.